benkwalsh/COSC261/README.md

-# COSC261
+# Formal Languages and Compilers

-Formal Languages and Compilers
+The compiler program takes an input, a high level language, and outputs the machine-language instructions.